climatecoach/climatecoach.github.io/abuse/how-we-handle/index.md

 *Last updated: January 19, 2021*

-We build our products* to give teams a better way to work.
+We built Climate Coach to helps close our value-action gap.
 We are proud of that purpose and trust that our customers use our products for appropriate endeavors.

 Sometimes, though, we discover potential abusive usage as detailed in our [Use Restrictions policy](../index.md).
 When that happens, we investigate using the following guiding principles and process.